 Convenient expense tracking across multiple departments

-If multiple departments within your organization generate their own expenses, it can be difficult for one person or department to track them effectively.
+If you have multiple departments within your organisation that generate their own expenses, then it can be difficult for one person or department to track them effectively.
 This results in inefficient use of company funds and loss of money due to inaccurate expense reporting.
-A good expense management tool should allow you to track expenses across all departments (even all entities in a group) to see how they spend their money, which would've been impossible if managed separately.
+A good expense management tool should allow you to track expenses across all departments (even all entities in a group) to see how they spend their money, which would’ve been impossible if managed separately.

 Efficient expense approval workflows